Lead Generation Copywriting: A Brief But Comprehensive Guide

 Start with research

 One of the single, most important copywriting tips ever is this: every good piece of copy starts with good research—because if you don’t know your client, you won’t be able to write anything that resonates with them.
-It doesn’t matter if you’re writing a landing page, a homepage, a sales letter, or an email: your lead generation campaigns should be thoroughly researched.
+It doesn’t matter if you’re writing the copy for a lead gen page, a homepage, a sales letter, or an email: your lead generation campaigns should be thoroughly researched.

 It’s important to find out who your target audience is, how they talk, the pain points that keep them awake at night, the topics they enjoy discussing, and the types of content they consume.
 Once you have this information, crafting your message in a way that speaks to them will be much easier.